------------------------------------------------------------------------------

 ACM Digital Library

 Students must have access to the ACM Digital Library.
 To access the text of articles from this library, you must join the ACM and buy the digital portal.
 For students, this costs $42, which is less than the cost of a printed textbook in many classes.
 Here is the student membership application.
-(Of the membership options at the bottom, the fouth choice is the cheapest way to get the digital library.)
-After purchasing the library, you must print out a receipt and bring it to class.
+(Choose the membership plus digitial library, unless you a particularly want the CACM on paper.)
+The subscriptions are for a year, so you may not need to buy this for each grad course.

 Attendance